publiccodenet/CraftSpace/SvelteKit/BackSpace/README.md

 - `?version={hash}` - Used for cache-busting when new collections are deployed

 These parameters are recognized by the SvelteKit app and passed to Unity.

+1. **Initial View**: Uses embedded 1x1 and 2x3 data from metadata
+2. **Approaching**: Loads 16x24 atlas for the visible section as user gets closer
+3. **Examination**: Loads 64x96 atlas when user is examining books closely
+4. **Interaction**: Loads full cover when user selects or interacts with a book
+5. **Extended Interaction**: For dynamic or special collections, may load additional metadata

+This ensures books are always visualized, even with connectivity issues

+### Dynamic Content Workflow

+When a user creates a dynamic query through search or filters:

+1. **Request Processing**:
+   - Client sends search parameters to SvelteKit server
+   - Server generates a unique hash for the query (e.g., `dyn_a7f3b2`)
+   - System checks if this query has been processed before

+2. **Content Generation**:
+   - If new, server executes query against Internet Archive API
+   - Processes results into the same format as static collections
+   - Stores in `static/data/dynamic/{hash}/` with appropriate TTL

+3. **Client Caching**:
+   - Dynamic content is never pre-bundled with Unity
+   - Browser may cache results for subsequent visits
+   - Unity client can store in browser's IndexedDB
+   - Automatic cleanup based on access frequency and age

+4. **Lifecycle Management**:
+   - Popular dynamic queries may be promoted to static collections
+   - Scheduled cleanup jobs remove unused dynamic content
+   - Administrators can manually promote/demote collections

+### Deployment Process

+During the build process:

+1. The `npm run build` command:
+   - Builds the SvelteKit application
+   - Processes all collections to ensure they're up to date
+   - Prepares the static data directory for deployment

+2. The `npm run build:unity` command:
+   - Copies only the collections marked with `includeInUnity: true` to Unity
+   - Updates Unity's `index.json` to include only these collections
+   - Performs the Unity WebGL build